Generic norms and metrics on countable abelian groups: Introduction

 \subsection{Groups isometric to the Urysohn space}

-In \cite{CaVe}, Cameron and Vershik prove that there is an invariant metric on $\Int$ with which it is isometric to the rational Urysohn space.
+In \cite{CaVe}, Cameron and Vershik prove that there is an invariant metric on $\Int$ which makes it isometric to the rational Urysohn space.
 In particular, the completion is isometric to the Urysohn space and thus the Urysohn space has a structure of a monothetic abelian group.
-Niemiec in \cite{Nie1} prove that the Shkarin's universal abelian Polish group is isometric to the Urysohn space and its canonical countable dense subgroup (which is $\bigoplus_\Nat \Rat/\Int$) is isometric to the rational Urysohn space.
-Here we generalize these results by proving that actually every unbounded countable abelian group, i.e. group having elements of arbitrarily high order, admits an invariant metric with which it is isometric to the rational Urysohn space.
+Niemiec in \cite{Nie1} proves that the Shkarin's universal metric abelian Polish group is isometric to the Urysohn space and its canonical countable dense subgroup (which is $\bigoplus_\Nat \Rat/\Int$) is isometric to the rational Urysohn space.
+Here we generalize these results by proving that actually every unbounded countable abelian group, i.e. group having elements of arbitrarily high order, admits an invariant metric which makes it isometric to the rational Urysohn space.
 In particular, this covers the cases of $\Int$ and $\bigoplus_\Nat \Rat/\Int$.
-We prove something more general stated in the theorem below. \begin{thm} For any unbounded countable abelian group $G$, the set of all invariant metrics with which it is isometric to the rational Urysohn space is dense in the space of all invariant metrics on $G$.
+We prove something more general stated in the theorem below. \begin{thm} For any unbounded countable abelian group $G$, the set of all invariant metrics which make $G$ isometric to the rational Urysohn space is dense in the space of all invariant metrics on $G$.
 Moreover, the set of all invariant metrics on $G$ with which the completion is isometric to the Urysohn space is dense $G_\delta$. \end{thm}